|

 We

-about preaching the kingdom will ever see me again.”
+have gone about preaching the kingdom will ever see me again.”

 Truly these are sad words.
 I

-am sure that Paul was next to tears if not in tears as he says these words.
+am sure that Paul was next to tears, if not in tears, as he says these words.

 The elders are in tears as they listen to him.